What do SMTP Message Responses Mean?

 Positive SMTP Responses

-Messages that display the 'Accepted' response have been accepted for delivery but have not necessarily been delivered.
-If immediate delivery fails, the message will be retried automatically.
-If the destination server rejects the email, a bounce is sent to the sender.
+Connections that display the 'Accepted' response have been accepted for delivery but the message may have not necessarily been delivered to the recipients mailbox.

 - 220 - The SMTP server is ready

-- 250 - The requested mail action was completed successfully
+- 250 - The requested connection action was completed successfully

 Negative SMTP Responses

-Messages which have been temporarily rejected, stay stored on the sending mail server.
+Commands which have been temporarily rejected, causes the message to stay stored on the sending mail server.
 Legitimate mail servers always automatically retry delivery of such messages.
 Depending on the reason of the temporary reject, the message could get accepted at a subsequent delivery attempt.

 - 421 - The SMTP service was unavailable, try again later